 - High in fiber and nutrients.

-- Suitable for a healthy and balanced breakfast.
+- Ideal for a healthy breakfast and a snack as well.

-- Rolling and Toasting For flake cereals, the cooked grains are rolled into thin sheets and then toasted to achieve a crisp texture.
+- From on: For flake cereals, the cooked grains, are flattened then toasted to make them crispy.

-- Mixing and Baking For granola and clusters, ingredients are mixed with sweeteners and binders, and then baked to form cohesive clusters.
+- For granola and clusters, other ingredients are added to sweeteners and binders and baked to together form clusters.